Mihoko1/cm4-taskmanagement/README.md

     - State- Dropdown (Model/State.php)
     - Reset Filters
     - Apply Filters

+ #### Description for Category or Backlog Items (CRUD)
+- In category list or Backlog Items you are able to see the list of backlog items.
+A project backlog is a list of the new features, changes to existing features, bug fixes or other activities that a team may deliver in order to achieve a specific outcome.
+Each backlog item may have several tasks.
+    User can delete backlog item in list page.
+#### Description for Task CRUD:
+-  From the task-board page, the user can see the list of tasks which by clicking on the details button that it will navigate to update and delete pages.
+For creating a new task, user clicks on the button and it will navigate to the task-add page. there are two buttons in this page save and cancel that by clicking on boat they will back to task-board page.
+#### Description For Task-Board Filtering:
+- Filtering: There are tree dropdowns options to filter task list:
+  -	Assigned To: Only display tasks which assigned to a specific person
+  -	Backlog Item: Only display tasks related to a Backlog Item
+  -	State: display task with specific state (Done, In progress, To Do or canceled)

+Two buttons which represents the Reset Filters when user doesn’t want to apply any filters by clicking on this button it will back to previous or original list of tasks.
+And Apply filters, user can apply filtering by any of these 3 dropdowns or even all together.

 #### Learning Curve
 - Learning curve for this project was medium